Azure-Samples/active-directory-java-graphapi-web/README.md

 Optionally, you can also import the JavaSampleApp.war file by selecting from Eclispe:  File/Import/Web/War and selecting the JavaSampleApp.war file.

 7. To see the opened project:
  a.
 Click Window/Show View/Project Explorer.
-This would show the project explorer which would show the whole project hierarchy on
-     the left of your screen.
+This would show the project explorer which would show the whole project hierarchy on the left of your screen.

  b. update the web.xml file - under WebContent -> WEB-INF, locate web.xml file and open it.
     Update 3 '<init-param>' values in the web.xml:
       i.
-Replace the current '<param-value>' under '<param-name>TenantContextId</param-name>' with your tenant domain name (e.g.          MyTestConpany.OnMicrosoft.com).
-Also replace the '<param-value>' under '<param-name>TenantDomainName</param-name>' with your tenant domain name. ii.
-Replace the '<param-value>' under '<param-name>AppPrincipalId</param-name>' with the client ID value that was configured from the Azure Management Portal. iii.
-Replace the '<param-value>' under '<param-name>SymmetricKey</param-name>' with the Key value that was configured from the Azure Managment Portal.
+Replace the current param-value under TenantContextId with your tenant domain name (e.g.          MyTestConpany.OnMicrosoft.com).
+Also replace the param-value under TenantDomainName with your tenant domain name. ii.
+Replace the param-value under AppPrincipalId with the client ID value that was configured from the Azure Management Portal. iii.
+Replace the param-value under SymmetricKey with the Key value that was configured from the Azure Managment Portal.
     Save the web.xml file.
  c.
-Now right click on the project name, and select ‘Run As/Run on Server’.
+Now right click on the project name, and select ï¿½Run As/Run on Serverï¿½.
  d.
 This would prompt you to specify a server
     i.
 Select Apache Tomcat V7.0
     ii.
 Select the root directory of the tomcat server.
     iii.
-Select “Always use this server”.
+Select ï¿½Always use this serverï¿½.

 ## About The Code